Board of Directors

 Sally Berman, Folk School committee member, with her late husband, Al, fell in love with the Porkies when they purchased their home “between the Cranberries” in 1976.
 Sally taught chemistry at a large Chicago suburban high school, and after she stepped through a golden early retirement window in 1994, she led workshops and graduate courses for educators for several years.
 While they were still in the classroom, she and Al spent all of their holiday and vacation time at their home on the lake and moved to the shore when they retired from teaching in 1994.
 A few years ago, Sally joined the Folk School Committee, and for the past several years she has been the weekend Ontonagon Lighthouse tour guide.
 As a Board member, Sally’s goal is to help the Friends grow and thrive.

 Carol Maass (2018)

 A recently retired professional interpreter with 35 years working in National Parks, Carol has volunteered as the Outreach Coordinator for the Friends of the Porkies.
 With two Bachelors of Arts degrees from the University of Minnesota (Archeology and Geography), she has extensive experience in Cultural Resource Management and Interpretation.
 Carol has been a member of the National Association for Interpretation since 1989.
 Accomplishments include planning and designing multiple exhibits and print materials at three parks.
-For the last, 8 years of her career, Carol was the NPS Midwest Region Interpretive Media Project Manager managing over 180 exhibit, audiovisual, wayside, brochure and social media projects ranging from the a YouTube exotic species video to the multimillion dollar Keweenaw Calumet Visitor Center exhibits.
+For the last, 8 years of her career, Carol was the NPS Midwest Region Interpretive Media Project Manager managing over 180 exhibit, audiovisual, wayside, brochure and social media projects ranging from the a YouTube exotic species video to the Keweenaw Calumet Visitor Center exhibits.